Adriano de Micheli

 Adriano de Micheli (born 20 June 1975) is an Italian auto racing driver.

 Personal life

 Adriano de Micheli was born 20 June 1975.
 After receiving his high school diploma he went on to study Economics at the University of Genova before dedicating himself full-time to the automobile world.
 In over 10 years he participated in more than 100 races, taking 27 pole positions, 44 podiums and 26 victories.

 Career

 De Micheli competed in the Italian Super Touring Championship in 1999 with a Peugeot, winning the championship.
 He also participated in the Italian Super Production Championship between 2000 and 2004, winning the championship in 2004 in an Alfa Romeo 147.

-He was class winner in the 24 hour race in Spa and Nurburgring and in 2005 he raced a Honda Accord for JAS Motorsport in the World Touring Car Championship., where he had two wins amongst the “Independents”.
+De Micheli was class winner in the 24 hour race in Spa and Nurburgring and in 2005 he raced a Honda Accord for JAS Motorsport in the World Touring Car Championship., where he had two wins amongst the “Independents”.